koszullab/E_coli_analysis/README.md

 ![alt tag](https://github.com/axelcournac/EColi_analysis/blob/master/pictures/WT_rep1_5000_DOM.jpeg)

-#### Ratio of contacts between mutant and corresponding WT along the spatial scales
+## Ratio of contacts between mutant and corresponding WT along the spatial scales
+We computed the ratio of contacts between mutant and correponding WT by averaging the concacts made at a certain distance for mutant and WT normalised contact maps and then we took the log2 ratio.
+The computation is implemented in the code [RATIO_CONTACTS_2dtype.py](python_codes/RATIO_CONTACTS_2dtype.py)

 ```bash
 python RATIO_CONTACTS_2dtype.py mat_temp_5000_WT.dat mat_temp_5000_MatP.dat MatP